ramtob/text-overflow-bookmarklet/README.md

 # Use
 1. Surf to any page
-2. Click on the "Check Text Overflow" link/button
+2. Click on the "Check Text Overflow" bookmark
 3. A prompt will ask you for the length of the string to insert
 4. Confirm
 5. Look at the page and see, whether there are unpretty text overflows